ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/using/rate-limits/index.md

     Sets the label `remote_address=«IP address of the client»"`.
 The IP address of the client will be taken from the `X-Forwarded-For` header, to correctly manage situations with L7 proxies.
-This requires that $productName$ be correctly [configured to communicate](../../../howtos/configure-communications).
+This requires that Emissary be correctly [configured to communicate](../../../howtos/configure-communications).

     The syntax of this label currently _requires_ `remote_address: {}`.